-Overall, issues that are being observed are being discussed by the programme's required courses and are revisited via the elective courses in conjunction with more specific, contentareas-sensitive topics.
-During the program's review, specific guidelines were discussed and agreed upon with the faculty to secure that the program and the courses' development would address the overall educational administration and leadership field.
+Such issues are being discussed by the programme's required courses and are revisited via the elective courses in conjunction with more specific, content-areas-sensitive topics.
+During the program's review, specific guidelines were discussed and agreed upon with the faculty to secure that the program and the courses' development would address historical, sociocultural, ethical, and political issues that influence, and are influenced by curriculum, instruction, and evaluation.

-1.f.
-The University should investigate the possibility of developing a meaningful professional practice network to allow participants formally link their theoretical knowledge with the development of practical skills and competences.
+1.g The University should investigate the possibility of developing a meaningful professional practice network to allow participants formally link their theoretical knowledge with the development of practical skills and competences.